 Horton received his medical doctorate from St. Louis University School of Medicine.
 After two years of pediatric residency at Northwestern University, he completed an ambulatory pediatric fellowship as a Robert Wood Johnson Foundation Clinical Scholar at Duke University.
 He received his master of science in public health degree from the University of North Carolina School of Public Health.
 He is a diplomat of the American Board of Pediatrics and a fellow of the American Academy of Pediatrics.

-Sarah Ismail earned her MPH degree in Maternal and Child Health.
-She currently works as a scaling-up consultant with ExpandNet, where she consults on reproductive health, girls’ education, and environmental projects in order to see that the work serves more people on a lasting basis.
+Sarah Ismail earned her MPH in Maternal and Child Health from UC Berkeley.
+She currently is an independent public health and international development consultant who works on multiple public health projects, health-tech, and education initiatives.
+Most recently, she served as scaling-up consultant with ExpandNet, where she consulted on reproductive health, girls’ education, and environmental projects in order to see that the work serves more people on a lasting basis.
 Prior to that, Ismail was a UC Berkeley lecturer and public health consultant for the Population Council office in Egypt, where she worked on a national survey for youth and other sexual and reproductive health issues of marginalized populations, particularly those affected by HIV.
-She is a Bay Area native who grew up in both the United States and Egypt and is a proud and practicing Muslim who wears hijab.
-She is also a raja yoga instructor, KonMari tidying consultant, loves to be in nature, participates in drop-in improv classes, and has been to 30+ countries.
+She is a Bay Area native who grew up in both the United States and Egypt and is a proud and practicing Muslim.
+She is also a raja yoga instructor, KonMari tidying consultant, and travel blogger who loves storytelling and nature.

 Anthony B. Iton is senior vice president of Healthy Communities at The California Endowment, the state’s largest private health foundation.
 His primary focus is on the foundation’s 10-year Building Healthy Communities: California Living 2.0 initiative, the goal of which is to create communities where children are healthy, safe, and ready to learn.
 Before his appointment to The Endowment, Iton served as both the director and county health officer for the Alameda County Public Health Department.
 In that role, he oversaw the creation of an innovative public health practice designed to eliminate health disparities by tackling the root causes of poor health that limit quality of life and lifespan in many of California’s low-income communities.